gunasri1823/Layoff-data-Analysis/README.md

 Checked for duplicate rows using ROW_NUMBER() and removed them while retaining one legitimate record for each duplicate group.

 ### Standardizing Data
-1.Null and blank values were standardized.
+Null and blank values were standardized.
 Blank fields were converted to NULL for easier handling.
-2.Used SQL joins to populate missing values for industry based on other rows with the same company.
+Used SQL joins to populate missing values for industry based on other rows with the same company.

 ### Correcting Variations in Data
-1.Standardized variations in categorical fields like industry (e.g., multiple forms of "Crypto").
+Standardized variations in categorical fields like industry (e.g., multiple forms of "Crypto").
-2.Removed trailing periods and fixed formatting inconsistencies in country fields
+Removed trailing periods and fixed formatting inconsistencies in country fields

 ### Handling Date Columns
 Converted date fields to a standard DATE format using STR_TO_DATE and updated the column datatype